kamilburda/batcher/docs/sections/Customization/Procedures.md

 ### Merge visible layers

-*Only available for: Batch Convert, Export Images*
+*Only available for: Batch Convert, Export Images, Edit and Save Images*

 Merges all visible layers within the image into a single layer.
 Invisible layers are removed.

 This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other procedures on the entire image.

+### Remove file extension from imported images

+*Only available for: Edit and Save Images*

+Removes the file extension from images opened in GIMP that were imported from a non-native file format (i.e. not XCF).
+Native XCF files and new images are kept intact.

 ### Remove folder structure